 Eli Salama – sa-LA-ma

 Joey Cupido – koo-PEE-doe.
 Not KYOO-pid-o or KOO-pid-o.

 Jordan Gilles – GILL-ess.
-Not the same as Brad Gillies on Rochester.
+Not the same as Brad Gillies on Halifax.

 Eli McLaughlin – E-lie muh-GLOCK-lin

-Jacob Ruest – roo-EH where EH is pronounced like the e in “best”.
-Not roo-AY.
+Jacob Ruest – His mom says roo-EH where EH is pronounced like the e in “best”.
+Jacob says roo-AY is fine.

 Alex Crepinsek – CREP-in-seck

 Ryan MacSpadyen – mick-SPADGE-en

 Randy Staats – STOTS.
 Rhymes with “slots”.
 Not STATS.

 Leo Stouros – STIR-us.
 According to Leo, it “rhymes with thermos”.